 Beyond the barricades, where the road should be stood a small lake.
 It may have been my imagination, but on the far side I thought I saw a man with a long beard building a large boat, with an unusual line of animals queuing up, two by two.

-Back to plan B. Montinore Winery.
+Back to Plan B. Montinore Winery.
 They have a nice tasting room, friendly people, and some good wines.
 Maybe a little TMI, I’m not sure I needed to see a map of the field a particular wine came from.
 They also threw in a free tasting coupon for another winery, Elk Cove, a place we hadn’t been before.
 After scoring a few bottles we figured it was worth a look.

 Elk Cove, like Montinore turned out to have a lovely location.
 The wines were good, very good in fact, but also very pricey.
-And while tasting I noticed a pamphlet with a list of area wineries and saw one I’d been to years prior, always wanted to go back but was never in the area – Kramer.
+And while tasting I noticed a pamphlet with a list of area wineries and saw one I’d been to years prior, always wanted to go back, but was never in the area – Kramer.
 The Elk Cove folks said, oh yeah, they’re our neighbors, about a quarter mile down the road.

 Kramer’s the sort of Mom and Pop operation we like.
 A good selection of wines, nice ambiance, been in the business for years.
 The kids are in on it too, very much a family affair.
-We were happy to finally have made it back, and buy a few bottles.
+We were happy to have finally made it back, and buy a few bottles.

 Folks who are old enough to have played LP’s remember that awful sound and feeling when the turntable arm gets bumped and skitters across the vinyl, leaving scratch marks in its wake.
 That’s kind of what it felt like when, after walking through the door, no Miki, just a couple of young hipster dudes manning the tasting table.